SergeiNikolenko/single_cell_perturbations/README.md

  * A detailed solution https://www.kaggle.com/competitions/open-problems-single-cell-perturbations/discussion/458750.
  * A required data https://www.kaggle.com/competitions/open-problems-single-cell-perturbations/data.
 ### Needed data
-* de_train.parquet - training data
+* de_train.parquet - a training data
-* id_map.csv - test data - prediction is made for it.
+* id_map.csv - a test data
-* sample_submission.csv - sample of submission in kaggle challange
+* sample_submission.csv - a sample of the submission in kaggle challange

 ## Technologies
 Project is created with: